A lot of readers have been asking me: Is it okay to meditate lying down.

 Let me ask you a question: why do you want to meditate lying down?

 Because it’s easier, right?
 That’s the reason most people want to meditate lying down.
-Simply put: they want to relax while they meditate.
+Simply put: they want to relax while they meditate (although if you just want to be comfortable a good meditation cushion will do wonders),

 Now here is where this becomes a problem: